randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 Proactive internationalization is a great platform from which to advocate to a broader team and organization.
 Once the groundwork is in place, additional localization is straightforward.
 Engineers can help themselves _and_ users by implementing i18n today.
-Once built, though, who's in charge of translations?
+But who's in charge of translations?

 ## It's a Process

 The choice to internationalize is an engineering one.
-The choice to localize--or rather, the choice to _use_ localizations--is a business decision.
+The choice to localize---or rather, the choice to _use_ localizations---is a business decision.
 That requires buy-in from multiple stakeholders, sometimes including customers.
 Getting buy-in may depend on the cost.
 So what does it take to get an app translated?